CapaFen172Donem-10G-Grup1/CourseInfo/hw6/Readme.md

 Please follow my detail illustration in the course and read ***Hw6_The_Matrix_and_his_happy_fellows.pdf*** carefully.

 The provided codes are impossible to be compiled directly, please find the way to complete it and make it compilable.
-BTW, There are lots of comments in the provided codes, please follow them to add codes.
+BTW, There are a lots of comments in the provided codes, please follow them to add your own codes.
 (You could find most of grading policy in these comments)

 ----------

-There are at least five files need to be submitred: (s1234567 is just a example of student ID)
+There are at least five files need to be submitted: (s1234567 is just a example of student ID)

 s1234567hw6_Main.cpp (My_Main.cpp) > the driver program